-The Tuberculosis South Africa Project (TBSAP) will provide technical assistance to the Government of South Africa in order to reduce the burden of tuberculosis and multi-drug-resistant tuberculosis (MDR-TB) in the country.
+The Tuberculosis South Africa Project (TBSAP) provides technical assistance to the Government of South Africa to reduce the burden of tuberculosis and multi-drug-resistant tuberculosis in the country.

 - Reduce TB infections

-- increase the sustainability of effective TB response systems; and
+- Increase the sustainability of effective TB response systems

 - Improve care and treatment of vulnerable populations